luklewluk/SupercachePlugin/README.md

 `git clone --recursive https://github.com/luklewluk/SupercachePlugin.git`

-Unfortunately for now only .htaccess setting is supported.
+For now unfortunately only .htaccess settings are supported.

 Also you need to modify your .htaccess file by your own by adding the following lines after `# forbid the direct access to pimcore-internal data (eg. config-files, ...)` and before `# basic zend-framework setup see: http://framework.zend.com/manual/en/zend.controller.html` sections:
 ```apacheconf